 I have some news about my second novel.

-In April I spent a couple of hundred Canadian dollars and did some free promotion of Flash Drive.
+In the last few months I spent a couple of hundred Canadian dollars and did some free promotion of Flash Drive.
 The results were encouraging, to say the least:

 - On two occasions, it broke into the top 100 in the Kindle store, reaching as high as #39.